Sales and Use Tax

 Sales Tax Policy

 Regulations require every company manage sales tax collections according to where they are registered to do business.
 The challenge of handling this task on a national level often leads to questions as to why companies handle similar transactions differently.
-Diagraph MSP is a registered taxpayer in most states, and as a registered taxpayer we adhere to various state laws that require us to collect sales tax.
+Diagraph is a registered taxpayer in most states, and as a registered taxpayer we adhere to various state laws that require us to collect sales tax.
 Sales tax is not charged on those transactions that are exempt and supported by appropriate documentation.
 In an effort to explain one of the most challenging sales– drop shipments – we have created the content below.

 Defining Drop Shipments